One repo. One runner. Zero infrastructure.

 # opens browser → prints sk-ant-oat01-… (valid 1 year)

-Beyond the two direct Anthropic paths, aeon can route Claude Code through five alternative gateways - for cheaper Opus, crypto-settled billing, or privacy-first inference. aeon.yml ships gateway: { provider: auto }, and each run resolves the live provider from whichever secrets are set - first match wins, so adding or removing a key re-routes with no config change.
+Beyond the two direct Anthropic paths, aeon can route Claude Code through six alternative gateways - for cheaper Opus, crypto-settled billing, or privacy-first inference. aeon.yml ships gateway: { provider: auto }, and each run resolves the live provider from whichever secrets are set - first match wins, so adding or removing a key re-routes with no config change.

 claude (CLAUDE_CODE_OAUTH_TOKEN) → anthropic (ANTHROPIC_API_KEY) →